daniellehandel/Econometric-Pedagogy-on-the-Cloud/README.md

    Your key file has been saved at:
    /etc/letsencrypt/live/your-domain/privkey.pem

-Install nginx so you do not have to type ":8000" at the end of the URL.
+Install nginx so you do not have to type ":8000" at the end of the URL:
 ```console
 $ apt install nginx
 ```
-Create a new configuration file to create the certificate on the nginx server.
+Create a new configuration file to create the certificate on the nginx server:
 ```console
 $ nano /etc/nginx/sites-available/jupyterhub.conf
 ```